-For her expertise on Islam, Sufism, and Islamic law, Emily has been an Edward A. Hewett Policy Fellow, a Fulbright-Hays Fellow, a Harvard Traveling Fellow, a Harvard Research Fellow, an American Councils Research Fellow, an IREX Fellow, an American Center for Mongolian Studies Fellow, an American Institute of Indonesian Studies, and a State Department Critical Languages Fellow for Persian and Tajiki.
+For her expertise on Islam, Sufism, and law, Emily has been an Edward A. Hewett Policy Fellow, a Fulbright-Hays Fellow, a Harvard Traveling Fellow, a Harvard Research Fellow, an American Councils Research Fellow, an IREX Fellow, an American Center for Mongolian Studies Fellow, an American Institute of Indonesian Studies Fellow, and a State Department Critical Languages Fellow for Persian and Tajiki.

 Thanks to the generous support of a number of research grants, Emily has conducted extensive in-country research in the following countries: Afghanistan, Iran, Turkmenistan, Indonesia, Tajikistan, Kyrgyzstan, Kazakhstan, Mongolia, Uzbekistan/Karakalpakstan, Egypt, Russia, Syria, Mali, Lebanon, Turkey, Czech Republic, Slovak Republic, and Hungary.

 For seven years, she served as the Chief Epigrapher for Brown and Cairo University at the Great Pyramids in Egypt, where she excavated mummies, and collaborated on recently returned objects with the Egyptian Museum.

 For her research, Emily uses Arabic, Persian/Tajik, Indonesian, Russian, Czech, Mongolian, French, German, Italian, Old Egyptian, Middle Egyptian, Late Egyptian, Coptic, Demotic, Akkadian, Chinese, Tibetan, French, German, Maltese, Italian, Burmese, American Sign Language (ASL) and Ge’ez.

 With an MFA in Literary Arts from Brown University, where she received the Weston Award for Creative Writing, she has also taught creative writing and performance studies at Harvard and Brown.

 Readings and productions of her plays have been produced at theatres such as Lincoln Center, the Public Theatre, City Center, Trinity Repertory Company, Perishable Theatre, Brown University, and the New York Fringe Festival.
 She has also worked in film and television.
 She is currently working on a new play and screenplay.

 Dr. O’Dell regularly performs Javanese gamelan music in concert in America at venues such as Lincoln Center, the Indonesian Consulate, Asia Society, and The Stone, and in Indonesia with master Javanese musicians.
 She also teaches Sufi whirling in Beirut, Istanbul, and New York — and has just launched her standup comedy world tour in the People’s Republic of China.
 She is currently writing a memoir about her adventures in Tibet.